By Michelle FitzGerald

 Over the past few months, we’ve found the best way to combine the percentage saving methods from Profit First with the budgeting tools we learned from Dave Ramsey and tailor them to our needs as creatives with irregular income.
 If you are in the same boat we were in just a few months ago or find yourself stressing about finances monthly, we want to remove that headache and show you how you can get financial freedom so you can stress less about money and just do more of what you love to become a killer creator.

 So, we’ve put everything that works best for us into a system we’re calling Freedom First, a money management tool for freelancers, creativepreneurs and anyone else with an irregular income.
-We’re offering this resource as a two part live virtual workshop this February to walk you through the system and show you how you can turn what’s normally the most stressful part of a freelancer’s day, into the most exciting.
-In the workshop, you’ll be able to ask questions live to get the answers you need most.
-And you’ll get a built-for-you percentage calculator, monthly budget builder, and even a debt payoff plan to help you enjoy more of the money you work so hard for.
-In addition to the live workshop, you’ll have lifetime access to the training, worksheets, and bonus budget tools on our platform.
+We’re offering this resource as an online class to walk you through the system and show you how you can turn what’s normally the most stressful part of a freelancer’s day, into the most exciting.
+In this mini course, you’ll learn how to use our built-for-you percentage calculator, monthly budget builder, and even a debt payoff plan to help you enjoy more of the money you work so hard for.
+In addition to the online course, you’ll have lifetime access to the training, worksheets, and bonus budget tools on our platform.

 Now you have two choices.
 You can take your precious time and read the books we read, take the classes we took, and find out they don’t even help if your income is irregular, then spend months creating your own method of making a system that works even though you’ve never made a functional spreadsheet before.
-OR, you can jump in our live virtual workshop to learn it all in a couple hours and get our built-for-you spreadsheets that will start changing your life as soon as you start copying in your own numbers.
+OR, you can jump in our online course to learn it all in about an hour and get our built-for-you spreadsheets that will start changing your life as soon as you start copying in your own numbers.

-To grab your spot in this live Freedom First workshop and gain access to these transformational tools, just sign up here.
+To gain access to the Freedom First Course and our transformational tools, just sign up here.
 When you live empowered in more freedom, you’ll be able to change the world by focusing on your creative work.
 Get ready for less stress and more freedom.

 We want to send you the best tips, stories, and inspiration to help you on the way to becoming a killer creator!